 Packing up now to head for Philadelphia for Thanksgiving.
 Youngest son is hosting and we’re looking forward to trying our first ever smoked turkey.
 You can learn more about how Using a Smoker Grill Enhances Meals.

-Also new this year, is a corn soufflé D is planning to make.
+Also new this year, is a corn soufflé.
 Can’t wait to try it!

 Hubby and I will be assisting in the kitchen on some of our family’s more traditional dishes; like my grand mere’s sage sausage stuffing.
 There’ll also be her cranberry, orange and pecan relish with Cointreau.

 Additionally, I’ll be making a fall, white wine sangria with pears, apples, cinnamon sticks, apple cider and club soda.
 It was a hit at the dinner I served on the Gone Batty Halloween Table in the DIY Spooky Painted Glasses.